Clownacy/ClownMapEd/README.md

 # ClownMapEd

-This is a clone of Xenowhirl's SonMapEd that is made with Qt5.
+This is a clone of Xenowhirl's SonMapEd that is made with Qt.

 Enhancements:
 - High-DPI support